D: Yaël, I don’t get enough sleep. When it’s time for bed, I don’t feel sleepy.

 Y: Don, growing numbers of people are having these problems, and researchers have identified the cause as artificial lighting, and especially the computer and phone screens that play an ever-present role in twenty-first century life.

 D: But how could light have that kind of effect on our bodies?

-There are cells in the retina of our eyes called intrinsically photosensitive retinal ganglion cells.
+Y: Don, there are cells in the retina of our eyes called intrinsically photosensitive retinal ganglion cells.
 They respond to the overall level of light, and are especially sensitive to the short light wavelengths we often experience as blue.
 When light levels are low, the cells indirectly trigger secretion of the sleep hormone melatonin.

-Computer and phone screens produce blue short-wavelength light, and trick the retinal cells into thinking it's daytime.
+D: I think I see the problem now.
+Computer and phone screens produce blue short-wavelength light, and trick the retinal cells into thinking its daytime.

+Y: Yes, that’s it.
 A team of University of Houston researchers found that study participants who wore orange-tinted goggles to prevent exposure to bluish light before bedtime showed much higher levels of melatonin in their nighttime saliva than those who didn’t.
 Screens are big part of the problem, but indoor lighting, street lights, and car headlights contribute to the problem too.

 D: I don’t want to wear orange-tinted goggles every night, but is there anything I can do to get better sleep?